Skip to content Skip to footer navigation

 Personal blenders

-Manufacturers have also created a category of inexpensive 'single-serve' blenders that let you blend ingredients and drink from the same bottle.
-These are increasingly popular, and handy for busy people heading to work in the mornings (some even fit into your car's drink holder) or teenagers needing an energy boost after school.
+Manufacturers have also created a category of dedicated 'single-serve' blenders that let you blend ingredients and drink from the same bottle.
+These are typically inexpensive, increasingly popular, and handy for busy people heading to work in the mornings (some even fit into your car's drink holder) or teenagers needing an energy boost after school.

-The disadvantage of these blenders is that they aren't as powerful as traditional blenders, and typically operate on a pulse function.
-You can't use one for more than a minute at a time and you need to add liquid to the fruit and vegetables first.
+The disadvantage of the cheapest standalone personal blenders is that they aren't as powerful as traditional blenders, and typically operate on a pulse function.
+You often can't use one for more than a minute at a time and you need to add liquid to the fruit and vegetables first.
+However, some high-end blenders do let you add a "personal cup" to their functionality which adds to their versatility and will be more powerful than the very cheap types, so it might be worth considering one of these hybrid models.

 Here are some things to consider if you're looking to buy a personal blender.